 Envy and jealousy are sins that are everywhere.
 And being in our media-saturated world certainly contributes to them.

 Social media makes us constantly compare ourselves to other people’s appearance or success.
 Similarly, marketing continuously bombards us with the newest, shiniest things.
-And eventually, we become dissatisfied with what we have already.
+And eventually, we become dissatisfied with what we have and who we are.